teamSolutionAnalysts/cordova-plugin-media/README.md

 - `media.stop`: Stop playing an audio file.

+- `media.setRate`: Set the speed rate for audio playback.

+- `media.enableVoiceEQ`: Enable VoiceEQ for audio playback.

+- `media.setSeekValue`: Set the seek value for forward/Backward.
 ### Additional ReadOnly Parameters

 - __position__: The position within the audio playback, in seconds.